jamescherti/minimal-emacs.d/README.md

 The minimal-emacs.d project includes two initialization files:

-- `early-init.el`: A file that is loaded early in the startup process, before the Emacs graphical interface is initialized.
+- `early-init.el`: An init file that is loaded by Emacs early in the startup process, before the Emacs graphical interface is initialized.
 Introduced in Emacs 27, it allows configuration of settings that affect startup performance and GUI elements that must be set before any packages are loaded.

-- `init.el`: This file contains user customizations, such as setting variables, loading packages, configuring modes, and defining keybindings.
+- `init.el`: An init file that is loaded by Emacs after the graphical interface is initialized.
+It contains user customizations, such as setting variables, loading packages, configuring modes, and defining keybindings.

 ## Looking for the ideal starter kit to customize Emacs?
 You have found it.